diogomatoschaves/stratestic/README.md

 instances where a margin call would occur, leading to a potential loss of all funds.
 The calculations follow the rules outlined by Binance, as detailed [here](https://www.binance.com/en/support/faq/how-to-calculate-liquidation-price-of-usd%E2%93%A2-m-futures-contracts-b3c689c1f50a44cabb3a84e663b81d93) and [here](https://www.binance.com/en/support/faq/leverage-and-margin-of-usd%E2%93%A2-m-futures-360033162192).
 It's important to note that these calculations assume the selected margin is _Isolated_, and the position mode is _One Way_.
-To utilize this functionality, follow these steps:
+Below an example is shown:

 ```python
 from stratestic.backtesting import VectorizedBacktester